PSI CHI HONOR SOCIETY

 How to Join PSI CHI?

 Students become members by joining the chapter at the school where they are enrolled.
-Students must have an overall GPA of 3.2 and a 3.2 average GPA in their upper division PSC courses (minimum four courses).
-PSI CHI chapters are operated by student officers, faculty advisors and academic advisors.
-Together they select and induct the members and carry out the goals of the Society.
+Students must have an overall GPA of 3.2 and a 3.2 average GPA in their upper division PSC courses (minimum FOUR courses).
+PSI CHI is operated by student officers.
+They select and induct the members and carry out the goals of the Society.
 Contact the current Membership Chair to learn more about how to become a member of PSI CHI.
 Applications are accepted during the fall and spring quarter.
-Life time membership is $65